How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 Here are some tips to increase the amniotic fluid levels during pregnancy:

 1. Drink lots of water throughout the day.
-It’s one of the easiest ways to increase the amniotic fluid.
-If you increase the level of water your body has, the level of the amniotic fluid also increases.
+It’s one of the easiest ways to increase amniotic fluid volume.
+If you increase the amount of water in your body, the level of amniotic fluid also increases (5) (6).

 2. Foods that have high water content should be on your plate.
 Some foods that increase amniotic fluid during pregnancy are: